Each OpenForms user has a role that determines what they can do. There are five possible roles:

-If you can access the Admin screen but can’t access the Subscription screen, you’re an admin.
+If you can access the Admin screen but can’t access the Account screen, you’re an admin.

-If you can do everything including changing your organization’s subscription, you’re an account owner.
+If you can do everything including changing your organization's security settings and managing external users, you’re an account owner.

 If you want to change your role, contact an admin within your organization.
 Admins can change the roles of other users at any time.
 For more information, check out Manage users.